SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/01-Even-Loop.md

 When we hit the `return` statement, we go back to the previous function.

-When the function scope finishes its execution and t**here is no more reference.**
+When the function scope finishes its execution then t**here is no more reference.**

-The function it disappears and the program **goes back to the next function in the stack** and so on until there are no more functions in the stack.
+The function disappears and the program **goes back to the next function in the stack** and so on until there are no more functions in the stack.

 This is the **synchronous function execution**, this is how we've been executing our programs so far.